Île Ronde, Mauritius: Endemic species

 Rare reptiles that are endemic to Round Island include the Round Island skink, Round Island day gecko, Round Island boa, and the extinct Round Island burrowing boa.

 Rare plants endemic to the island include the bottle palm and Dictyosperma album var. conjugatum.

-History
+Birds

+The five species of birds that can be seen from the island are the white-tailed tropicbird, red-tailed tropicbird, Trinidade petrel, masked booby and wedge-tailed shearwater.

+Military history

 The inconclusive Battle of Île Ronde was fought off the island by British and French naval squadrons on 22 October 1794.